Amazingpaper01/Patient-Tracker/README.md

-Certainly!
-Let's create a comprehensive README file for the Patient Tracker project, covering all the files and functionalities.
-Here's a suggested README:

 Patient Tracker App
 Patient Tracker is a Flutter application designed to help healthcare providers manage patient information, appointments, and medical records efficiently.